Driving by the Rules: A Benchmark for Integrating Traffic Sign Regulations into Vectorized HD Map: Datasheet

 \subsection{Maintenance}

 \paragraph{Is there an erratum?} No. We will make a statement if there is any error are found in the future, we will release errata on the main web page for the dataset.

 \paragraph{Will the dataset be updated (e.g., to correct labeling errors, add new instances, delete instances)?} Yes, the dataset will be updated as necessary to ensure accuracy, and announcements will be made accordingly.
-These updates will be posted on the dataset's webpage on \emph{Tianchi} or \emph{ModelScope}.
+These updates will be posted on the dataset's webpage on \href{https://modelscope.cn/datasets/MIV-XJTU/MapDR}{https://modelscope.cn/datasets/MIV-XJTU/MapDR}.

 \paragraph{Will older versions of the dataset continue to be supported/hosted/maintained?} Yes, older versions of the dataset will continue to be maintained and hosted.